MoldyMacaroniX/gd-website/src/posts/rate-standards.md

 But the rate standards are not an opinion, at least not ours.
 A level does not need to be good by our standards to get rated.
-This isnt just the community making these assumptions, but also some in-game moderators.
+This isn't just the community making these assumptions, but also some in-game moderators.
 It is obvious that RobTop has low standards when compared to the mod team.
-There [have been levels sent by mods for star ratings or not even sent at all]() which have gotten epic rated.
+There [have been levels sent by mods for star ratings or not even sent at all](https://gdbrowser.com/59659156) which have gotten epic rated.